 We are passionate about strengthening local communities.
 As well as being there for our customers when they need us, we are committed to extending our impact and working together to tackle the challenges our communities face every day.

 Our board has agreed a policy allowing our staff to take up to eight hours a year paid time off work to volunteer for a good cause subject to operational requirements.
 With thousands of volunteering hours on offer, we hope we can make a real difference over time.

 We are also committed to improving the health of the communities we serve.
 Norse Catering is a Gold Food for Life provider, recognising our use of organic produce, ethical and environmental friendly food, locally sourced ingredients and steps taken in providing healthy, well-balanced menus.
 Our school menus team and nutritionist in Norfolk have achieved a 25% reduction in in sugar content in Primary School recipes.

 In Devon, Norse has bought a pedal powered ‘Smoothie Bike’ to support our commitment of the development of healthy lifestyles.

-The bike has already attended 25 events in primary schools, secondary schools, public libraries and community events clocking up over 150 miles in the process.
+The bike has already attended events in primary schools, secondary schools, public libraries and community events clocking up more than 150 miles in the process.

 The Group also works with the Theatre Royal in Norwich to provide sponsorship which gives disadvantaged children and young people access to live theatre by providing subsidised tickets and travel via local schools.